How to Write a Press Release Boilerplate in 5 Steps (+ Examples)

 1. Identify Your Angle

-A boilerplate is a concise description of a business, but it can be written a number of ways, depending on your audience and what you want to achieve.
+A boilerplate is a concise description of your business, but it can be written in several ways, depending on your audience and what you want to achieve.
 For example, your angle might be to showcase or highlight specific information that aligns with your business goals or brand image.
 It could also be about its longevity, your company culture, investors and funding rounds, or recent accolades or accomplishments.

 While all these are interesting, decide what is most important for your business and build your boilerplate copy around that.
 Here are some common angles for boilerplates and strategies that can help you achieve your goal:

-To learn more about developing an angle for your press release and its boilerplate, read our article detailing how to write a press release.
+To learn more about developing an angle for your press release, read our article detailing how to write a press release.

 2. Write a Description of Your Business

-To clearly and concisely communicate what your business does, start by writing a brief, one- or two-sentence paragraph describing your business.
+To clearly and concisely communicate what your business does, start by writing a brief, one or two-sentence paragraph describing it.
 For example, write your main company description in just one sentence using this structure: “<Business name> creates <offering> to help <target audience> <solve a specific and significant problem> with <differentiating characteristic>.”

 Once this part of the description is written, add compelling details based on your angle about your business’ impact, revenue, growth, and relevance.
 Also, you want to be certain that if a journalist only reads your boilerplate, they have all the important information they need to provide additional coverage of your story.